Sam-Kohl/Sam-Kohl/README.md

 <h1 align="center">Hey there, I'm Sam Kohl</h1>
-<h3 align="center">I'm a passionate Full-Stack Engineer and Singer-Songwriter living in San Francisco, CA!
-After 10+ years previously working in multiple facets of the Music Industry, I've leaned into the programing skills I picked up while trying to improve upon existing Ticketing Software and found myself Engineering as a career!</h3>
+<h3 align="center">I'm a passionate Full-Stack Engineer and music lover living in San Francisco, CA!
+After 10+ years previously working in multiple facets of the Music Industry, I've leaned into the programming skills I picked up while trying to improve upon existing Ticketing Software and found myself Engineering as a career!</h3>

 -<p align="center">📫 You can reach me at **samkohl@samkohl.com**</p>